novalabsxyz/devdocs/blockchain/ledger-hardware-wallet.md

    Example: the user runs `./helium-ledger-app pay IntendedAddress amount`, yeet the program again uses a hard-coded address

-To combat these attacks, the makes use of the embedded display on the Nano S. Data sent to/from the Nano S is displayed on the screen so the user can verify that the computer is not lying about what it sent or received.
+To combat these attacks, the app makes use of the embedded display on the Nano S. Data sent to/from the Nano S is displayed on the screen so the user can verify that the computer is not lying about what it sent or received.
 In the interest of user-friendliness, we would like to display as little information as much as possible, but each omission brings with it the risk of introducing a vulnerability.
 Therefore, the app displays all data by default, and omits data only after subjecting the omission to extreme scrutiny.